 It’s a close call, though.
 There are several great business credit card deals right now, especially if you travel for work.
-The Ink Business Preferred® Credit Card is the best business credit card for travel rewards because you can earn $1,250 in free travel booked through Chase by spending $15,000 in the first 3 months your account is open, as well as enjoy travel benefits such as lounge access, rideshare credits and more.
+The U.S. Bank Business Altitude™ Connect World Elite Mastercard® is the best business credit card for travel rewards because you can earn a $600 initial bonus by spending $6,000 in the first 180 days your account is open, as well as enjoy travel benefits such as lounge access, rideshare credits and more.

 That’s not all, either.
 Below, we’ll recap all of WalletHub’s latest picks for the best business credit cards right now.

 Best Business Credit Cards Comparison